 - Writing sales copy

-- Help with writing blog posts and other articles (usually for ideas of what to write about rather than the actually writing itself)
+- Help with writing blog posts and other articles (usually for ideas of what to write about rather than the actual writing itself)

 OK, so here’s how you write better prompts.